Hybrid between biologically and quantum-inspired many-body states: Conclusions

 \section{Conclusions}

-In this work, we have explored how a simple network of "perceptrains", i.e. a neural network whose neuron units have been replaced by matrix product states, can be used to construct a variational ansatz for the 2D transverse field Ising model.
+In this work, we have explored how a simple network of "perceptrains," i.e. a neural network whose neuron units have been replaced by matrix product states, can be used to construct a variational ansatz for the 2D transverse field Ising model.
 We have learned a number of important lessons: \begin{itemize} \item First, the ansatz is accurate (typically five digits) for the entire range of transverse fields using ranks that would be considered as "tiny" in the tensor network community.
 This is very promising. \item Second, a local optimization strategy, reminiscent of the one of the DMRG algorithm, provides a robust path to the ground state.
-This is also very important as variational approaches can be easily plagued by the difficulty to optimize (local minimum, barren plateaux...) \item Third, the ability to change the number of parameters dynamically during the optimizaiton is very relevant.
-It serves both to stabilize the optimization in presence of the (VMC induced) noise but also to avoid overfitting.
-Overall, we obtain a very stable optimization. \end{itemize} We believe that these features make perceptrain networks very strong candidates to challenge regular neural networks for many-body ansatz and perhaps be useful in other contexts as well.
+This is also very important as variational approaches can be easily plagued by the difficulty to optimize (local minimum, barren plateaus...) \item Third, the ability to change the number of parameters dynamically during the optimization is very relevant.
+It serves both to stabilize the optimization in presence of the (VMC induced) noise but also to use an optimal number of variational parameters.
+Overall, we obtain a very stable optimization. \item Fourth, the main strength of our ansatz comes from the children MPS, not the master perceptrain.
+Indeed, the SBS limit, with the master MPS at $\chi=1$, and very limited expressive power, reaches the accuracy similar to the one of the full ansatz.
+Each of these child MPS can be seen as a complex ``feature'' capturing the correlations along certain directions (for example horizontal or vertical). \end{itemize} We believe that these features make perceptrain networks very strong candidates to challenge (or be combined with) regular neural networks for many-body ansatz and perhaps be useful in other contexts as well.

 On the physics side, we could essentially solve the two dimensional transverse field Ising model on a square lattice.
 The model is relevant for describing lattices of atoms in a superposition of ground and Rydberg states.
 Since the Rydberg platform has been proffered as a solver for discrete optimization problems, we can use our results to put bounds on the performance needed to reach the so-called quantum advantage.